- Research article

 Steele P, Strange G, Wlodarczyk J, Dalton B, Stewart S, Gabbay E, Keogh A. Hemodynamics in pulmonary arterial hypertension (PAH): do they explain long-term clinical outcomes with PAH-specific therapy?
 BMC Cardiovasc Disord.
 2010;10:9.

 Thom HH, Capkun G, Cerulli A, Nixon RM, Howard LS.
 Network meta-analysis combining individual patient and aggregate data from a mixture of study designs with an application to pulmonary arterial hypertension.
 BMC Med Res Methodol.
 2015;15:34.

-Tran K, Coyle K, Jabr MF, Coyle D, Boucher M, Mielniczuk L, Swiston JR, Rabb D, Cimon K, Blouin J, Innes M. Drugs for pulmonary arterial hypertension: comparative efficacy, safety, and cost-effectiveness.
-Ottawa: Canadian Agency for Drugs and Technologies in Health; 2015.
+Tran K, Coyle K, Jabr MF, Coyle D, Boucher M, Mielniczuk L, Swiston JR, Rabb D, Cimon K, Blouin J, Innes M. Drugs for pulmonary arterial hypertension: comparative efficacy, safety, and cost-effectiveness: Canadian Agency for Drugs and Technologies in Health; 2015.

 Vizza CD, Badagliacca R, Messick CR, Rao Y, Nelsen AC, Benza RL.
 The impact of delayed treatment on 6-minute walk distance test in patients with pulmonary arterial hypertension: a meta-analysis.
 Int J Cardiol.
 2018;254:299–301.

 Wang S, Yu M, Zheng X, Dong S. A Bayesian network meta-analysis on the efficacy and safety of eighteen targeted drugs or drug combinations for pulmonary arterial hypertension.
 Drug Deliv.
 2018;25(1):1898–909.